ghc-proposals/ghc-proposals/README.rst

    **Responsibility for next action:** committee secretary.
    **Timescale**: a few days.

-   The committee secretary appoints a committee member as shepherd, adds label "Pending shepherd recommendation", which moves the proposal to the **Shepherd review** stage.
+   The committee secretary appoints a committee member as shepherd, adds label "Pending shepherd recommendation", which moves the proposal to the **Shepherd review** stage (see `Table of stages`_).

    Also committee secretary send link of the Proposal to whole committee not for decision, but for early initial overview.